avajs/ava/docs/03-assertions.md

 ## Custom assertions

-You can use any assertion library instead of or in addition to the built-in one, provided it throws exceptions when the assertion fails.
+You can use any assertion library instead of (or in addition to) the built-in one, provided it throws exceptions when the assertion fails.

-This won't give you as nice an experience as you'd get with the [built-in assertions](#built-in-assertions) though, and you won't be able to use the [assertion planning](#assertion-planning) ([see #25](https://github.com/avajs/ava/issues/25)).
+This won't give you as nice an experience as you'd get with the [built-in assertions](#built-in-assertions) though, and you won't be able to use [assertion planning](#assertion-planning) ([see issue #25](https://github.com/avajs/ava/issues/25)).

-You'll have to configure AVA to not fail tests if no assertions are executed, because AVA can't tell if custom assertions pass.
-Set the `failWithoutAssertions` option to `false` in AVA's [`package.json` configuration](./06-configuration.md).
+You'll have to set `failWithoutAssertions` to `false` in AVA's [configuration](./06-configuration.md), since AVA can't tell when custom assertions pass.

 ```js
 const assert = require('assert');